Anomaly33/Lightweight-Webcam-Eye-Tracking/README.md

 pip install -r requirements.txt
 ```
 ### 4. Config(`config.ini`)
 Controls the calibration setup.
-Increasing `target_speed` makes the calibration faster but lesser data points collected. `record_frame_rate` specifes the number of frames of data colleced per second.
-Adjust it according to individual webcam specs.
+Increasing `target_speed` speeds up calibration but reduces the number of samples collected.
+`record_frame_rate` defines how many frames are captured each second.
+Adjust it based on your webcam’s specs.
 ```ini
 [DEFAULT]
 image_size = 64